Charles Avery Dunning: Minister of Finance: 1935 – 1939

 King and the Liberals regained power in the 1935 general election.
 Now firmly in control of the Liberal party and the government, he immediately went to Dunning, pressing him to re-enter politics.
 King convinced Dunning that he was needed in the tough economic times created by the Great Depression.
 A sitting Member of Parliament was persuaded to step aside, and Dunning was yet again acclaimed, in a 1936 by-election held in the constituency of Queen's in Prince Edward Island.
 Dunning returned to the Finance portfolio.
 This time, one of Dunning's legacies was the establishment of the Central Mortgage Bank, the predecessor to the Canada Mortgage and Housing Corporation.

-Dunning was still sometimes mentioned as a possible successor to King, but in 1938, Dunning suffered a heart attack.
+Dunning was still sometimes mentioned as a possible successor to King, but in 1938, Dunning had a heart attack.
 Unable to carry on the stress of his Cabinet position, and locked in a perpetual conflict with the other Saskatchewan minister in the Cabinet, Jimmy Gardiner, in 1939 Dunning retired from politics.